Acquire unrivalled procurement skills

 How is it delivered?

-Blended (Face to Face & Online) and Recognition of Prior Learning
+Blended (Facilitated Sessions and Self Online Learning) and Recognition of Prior Learning

 What participation is required?